 Common questions

-I sleep 8 hours but still score high.
+I sleep eight hours but still score high.
 Why?

 My partner says I sleep fine.
 Why is my score elevated?